nhojohmhojo/PythonPasswordManager/README.md

 - Install all dependencies from `requirements.txt`
 - Use `pyinstaller` to build an executable (`--onefile` or `.app`)
-- Move or rename the build result to the project root for convenience
+- Move or rename the build result to the project root for convenience -
+### Note ###
+- The macOS Script has not been tested and I am unware of any potential errors.
+- If you are compiling on Ubuntu Linux, these scripts were written on a Windows machine, the editor may have saved it with Windows-style line endings ('s/\r$//').
+- Quick Fix: sudo apt install dos2unix
+- dos2unix UbuntuLinuxInstall.sh

 ---